 - Emily, age 7, wore the short sleeve dress in cobalt and a pair of leggings in pool.

-- Lucia, age 8, was a red fox with a paper plate mask and a sewn fox tail attached with an elastic around her waist over the tank and leggings, both in cherry.
+- Lucia, age 8, was a red fox with a paper plate mask and a sewn fox tail attached with elastic around her waist.
+She wore these over the tank and leggings, both in cherry.

-- Maia, age 11, was an arctic fox with a cardboard mask and a fake fur vest and tail over the long sleeve slim t-shirt and leggings, both in white.
+- Maia, age 11, was an arctic fox with a cardboard mask and a fake fur vest and tail.
+She wore these over the long sleeve slim t-shirt and leggings, both in white.

-- Emerson, age 7, was a comet with a splatter-painted cardboard comet circle taped to his chest and a crepe-paper streamer comet tail over the henley in tangerine.
+- Emerson, age 7, was a comet with a splatter-painted cardboard circle taped to his chest and crepe-paper streamers for his comet tail.
+He wore these over the henley in tangerine.

-- Anjali, age 3, was a fairy with a sewn flower headband and fairy wings over the slim t-shirt and pocket skirt, both in grass, and the capri leggings in cobalt.
+- Anjali, age 3, was a fairy with a sewn flower headband and fairy wings.
+She wore these over the slim t-shirt and pocket skirt, both in grass, and the capri leggings in cobalt.

-Will the kids all wear their new costumes on Halloween?
-Maybe!
-Most say yes, but my kids at least have been known to change their minds five times before Halloween.
+Most of the kids say yes, but my kids have been known to change their minds five times before Halloween.

-Which is one of the reasons I like this idea of using simple clothing as the base for a costume.
-It can become the base for another costume as whims dictate and it can be used forevermore as a staple in the child’s wardrobe.
+That is one of the reasons I like the idea of using simple clothing as the base for a costume.
+It can become another costume as whims dictate and it can be used as a staple in the child’s wardrobe.

-If you’d like to buy Primary clothing for the base of your kids’ costumes and/or to become their new favorite clothes to live and play in, you can check out their selection of clothes here.
+If you’d like to buy Primary clothing for your child’s costumes and/or play clothes be sure to check out their line of kids clothing.

-They have all the basics in comfortable fabrics, fun colors, and styles that kids and parents will both be happy with.
+They have all the basics in comfortable fabrics, fun colors, and styles that kids and parents are sure to like.

-My friends and I (the parents behind the scenes of this photo shoot) were impressed with the quality of the clothes and most of us are placing orders for more clothing.
+My friends and I were impressed with the quality of the clothes and most of us are placing orders for more kids clothing.

-The one thing some of us wished is that Primary would create a slim fit legging in addition to their baggier fit one, the way they have both slim fit T-shirts and baggier fit T-shirts.
+One item some parents wished for was that Primary would create a slim fit legging in addition to their baggier fit.
 Perhaps it’s already in the works…

 Disclaimer :: Primary.com sponsored this post and sent us clothing for free to feature in these costumes.
 As always, all opinions expressed are my own.